EmmanuelKeziah/Portfolio-Deployment/README.md

 This project was part of an assignment to practice real-world layout and component styling using what I’ve learned so far.
 It is a **work in progress**, and I plan to:
 - Improve the design and spacing
-- Add form validation and interactivity
+- Add form validation and interactivity.
 - Explore animation and maybe integrate a backend

 ## Features